doorkeeper-gem/doorkeeper/README.md

 application.rotate_secret!(revoke_old: true, revoke_tokens: true)
 ```

 The second form also revokes the application's unredeemed authorization codes, which the leaked secret is enough to redeem, and the access tokens already issued to it.
-Revoking those tokens is precautionary — a secret does not hand out a token that was issued to someone else — except under `reuse_access_token`, where a `client_credentials` request made with the leaked secret is answered with the token that grant already holds.
+Pass it whenever the secret may already have been used: rotating stops the secret from authenticating, but any access token or refresh token minted with it before the rotation stays valid until it expires, and whoever holds one no longer needs the secret.
+A secret does not hand out a token that was issued to someone else — except under `reuse_access_token`, where a `client_credentials` request made with the leaked secret is answered with the token that grant already holds.

 The revocation runs after the rotation has been committed.
 If it fails, the new secret is already stored and still readable through `application.plaintext_secret`; the revocation itself is idempotent and can be retried with `application.revoke_issued_credentials!`.
 For the same reason `revoke_tokens: true` is refused inside an open transaction that `with_lock` would join, which would keep the rotation's row lock held past the method (a `joinable: false` transaction — what Rails' transactional tests and DatabaseCleaner wrap every example in — is let through, since a caller passing that has taken transaction boundaries into their own hands) — rotate without it there, and call `revoke_issued_credentials!` once the transaction has committed.
 Hand the returned secret to the client only after that commit too: if your transaction rolls back, the row still holds the previous secret, the secret you were returned authenticates nothing, and the instance keeps the undone rotation as unsaved changes until it is reloaded.